benoit-pereira-da-silva/textual/README.md

   - `Variant` can be used to represent alternative candidates for the same span.
 - `RawTexts()` computes the unprocessed segments (the complement of `Fragments`).
 - `UTF8String()` reconstructs a final string by interleaving fragments and raw segments in positional order.

-`Result` also carries an optional `Error` field so processors can propagate failures without breaking the stream.
+- `Error` carries optional per-item errors (processor failures, fallbacks, warnings…).

 ---